BrendaHaight/horiseon-marketing/README.md

 Contributions to the Horiseon project are welcome!
 If you find any bugs, issues, or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Your feedback helps make Horiseon better for everyone.

+## Code Attribution

+The initial version of this project was based on a template provided by [UT Bootcamp ].
+The template served as a foundation, and modifications were made to customize it according to the requirements of the assignment.
+Specific changes include [accessibility].

 ## License

 The Horiseon project is licensed under the MIT License.